Lucas Licht

-Lucas Matías Licht (born 6 April 1981) is an Argentine professional former footballer who played as a left-back but also as a left winger.
+Lucas Matías Licht (born 6 April 1981) is an Argentine former professional footballer who played as a left-back but also as a left winger.

-Club career
+Playing career

-Born in Rosario, Santa Fe, Licht grew up in the youth academy of Club de Gimnasia y Esgrima La Plata, starting as a midfielder and making his professional debut in 2001.
-For three years, Israeli club Maccabi Haifa F.C. had him on the club's transfer shortlist due to his Jewish heritage, as he would not count as a foreigner; he eventually joined Maccabi Netanya F.C. for a trial, but they decided not to offer him a contract.
+Born in Berisso in the Buenos Aires Province and nicknamed Bochi, Licht grew up in the youth academy of Gimnasia La Plata, initially being deployed as a forward and later as a midfielder and making his professional debut in 2001.
+For three years, Israeli Premier League club Maccabi Haifa had him on its transfer shortlist due to his Jewish heritage, as he would not count as a foreigner; he eventually joined Maccabi Netanya for a trial, but nothing materialised.

-After one more trial in Israel, with Hapoel Ironi Kiryat Shmona FC, Licht returned to Argentina where he played one last season with Gimnasia.
-In 2006's Clausura, he struck from 40 meters to score the game's only goal away against Club Atlético Independiente.
+Following another unsuccessful trial in Israel, with Hapoel Ironi Kiryat Shmona, Licht returned to Argentina where he played one last season with Gimnasia.
+In 2006's Clausura, he struck from 40 meters to score the game's only goal away against Independiente.

-On 17 July 2006, Licht joined La Liga side Getafe CF, signing a four-year contract.
-In his first season he only appeared in eight games as a backup to Javier Paredes but, as the latter joined Real Zaragoza, he became the undisputed starter; on 22 December 2007, he scored his first goal for the Madrid outskirts team in a 2–0 win at UD Almería, adding eight appearances in their quarter-final run in the UEFA Cup.
+Licht joined La Liga side Getafe on 17 July 2006, signing a four-year contract.
+In his first season, he only appeared in eight games as a backup to Javier Paredes, but became the undisputed starter after the latter joined Real Zaragoza.
+On 22 December 2007, he scored his only goal for the Madrid outskirts team in a 2–0 away win over Almería, adding eight matches in their quarter-final run in the UEFA Cup.

-On 13 December 2009, after having been deemed surplus to requirements by manager Míchel – he did not make the list of 18 in the vast majority of the official matches – Licht was released and returned to his country, penning a three-year deal with Racing Club de Avellaneda.
+On 24 November 2009, having been deemed surplus to requirements by manager Míchel – he failed to make a matchday squad in the vast majority of official matches– Licht was released and returned to his country, agreeing to a three-year deal with Racing Club de Avellaneda.
+He then spent nine seasons at his former employers Gimnasia LP, all but one in the Argentine Primera División; he led his team to promotion in the 2012–13 Primera B Nacional, and in his second spell was coached by Diego Maradona who named him captain, going on to make more than 350 total appearances.

-In October 2024, Licht returned to the football activity with Argentino de Chacabuco in the Torneo Regional Federal Amateur.
+Licht scored Olympic goals for Villa San Carlos in the Primera B Metropolitana in August and October 2022, respectively against Talleres de Remedios de Escalada and Comunicaciones.
+He returned to football in October 2024, with the 43-year-old joining Argentino de Chacabuco in the Torneo Regional Federal Amateur.

 Coaching career

 Licht served as manager of Villa San Carlos in the first half of 2024.
-In March 2025, he joined the technical staff of Martín Rolón as the assistant coach.
+In March 2025, he joined the technical staff of Martín Rolón at Talleres de Escalada as assistant coach.